Commit Workbench API Reference

 Example Request

-For additional examples and scenarios, download the developer toolkits and see Using Postman and Developer Toolkits.
+For additional examples, download the developer toolkits and see Using Postman and Developer Toolkits.

-No message payload required for workbench commit.
-The following optional payloads are supported.
+No message payload is required for workbench commit.
+The following examples show some of the optional payloads supported; see the response table above and the Booking Guide for full details.

-Send the following optional payload to add the reservation to an agency queue.
+Send the following optional payload to add the booking to an agency queue (QueueNumber) and update the ticketing time limit (Date object).

 Send the following optional payload to send a ReceivedFrom object.
 This allows online travel agencies (OTAs) and agents using the Deem platform to send a receive field at reservation creation or update.
 This object is not returned in the reservation retrieve.